brianshih1/mini-container/mdbook/src/container_definition.md

 ### User ID Isolation

-In a container, things like the user ID and group ID are isolated.
-What this unlocks is that a process can run as a root user inside the container while actually being an unprivileged user on the host.
+Processes in a container have an isolated view of things like user IDs and group IDs.
+This enables a process to run as different users inside and outside the container.

 In the example below, we enable the `user namespace` via `--userns-remap=default`.
 The process in the container perceives its `uid` as 0.
-But if we look at the user corresponding to the process from the host system, the user is in fact `165536`.
+But if we look at the user corresponding to the process from the host system, the user is `165536`.

 ```bash
 sudo dockerd --userns-remap=default